Xavier vs. Robert Morris: Odds, spread, over/under - November 6

 Xavier vs. Robert Morris: Odds, spread, over/under and other Vegas lines - November 6

-The Xavier Musketeers will begin their 2023-24 campaign against the Robert Morris Colonials on Monday, November 6, 2023 at 8:00 PM ET on Fox Sports 1.
+The Xavier Musketeers take on the Robert Morris Colonials on Monday, November 6, 2023 at 8:00 PM ET in the season opener for both teams.
+The matchup airs on Fox Sports 1.

-In this article, you can find the spread and odds across multiple sportsbooks for the Xavier vs. Robert Morris matchup.
+You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Xavier vs. Robert Morris matchup in this article.

 Xavier vs. Robert Morris Game Info